 Cropping is choosing which parts of an image you want in the finished image.
 It’s one of the tools in Lightroom’s Develop module.
 You might zoom in to the center and eliminate some from all the sides, cut off just one side, create a square image, or create a long, thing panorama.
 What you’re doing with the crop tool is telling Lightroom that that’s the part of the image you want to work with.

-I have a post specifically on the topic of cropping and straightening photos in Lightroom.
+I have a post specifically on the topics of cropping and straightening photos in Lightroom as well as rotating images.
 And if you’re looking for more control over your cropping, Lightroom includes a number of very useful crop tool overlays to help as guides.

 Exporting from Lightroom

 To get an image of a particular size, whether it’s a certain number of pixels wide or a particular number of inches tall, you approach things a bit differently.
 Rather than trying to resize the original image, a much better and safer practice is to export a new version of the file that has the dimensions you want.
 Once you have that resized copy, you can do what you want with the copy without any risk to your original master image.
 You can even reimport it back into Lightroom and stack it with the original image if you like, or you can create a special folder or category that holds just your resized images (one for thumbnail sizes, another for email sizes, etc).

 Below are practical examples of the Image Sizing options in Lightroom’s export feature (select image/s in Library Module » File » Export » Image Sizing).
 The screenshot shows the setting that were used, and each image’s caption details the dimensions of the end result.

 What Resolution Setting?